florafloriate/SATechnicalOnboarding/README.md

 # SATechnicalOnboarding

 An Azure Static Web App for my online resume.
+This is an Ambassador-SWA-Pilot.
 Link to the webapp - https://victorious-bay-08e12ab00.1.azurestaticapps.net/